-With the changes to Religious Studies A level from September 2016, and in particular the requirement to teach a religion or a religious text, many RS teachers are switching, or are considering switching, to Philosophy.
-On this page, we outline a number of points that we hope will help with understanding and planning the new course.
+For the many RS teachers who have switched, or are considering switching, to Philosophy we outline below a number of points that we hope will help with understanding and planning the course.
 As a disclaimer, we should say that ALP is an independent educational provider and cannot speak for any of the organisations (DfE, Ofqual, AQA) mentioned below.
 The points reflect our understanding of the current situation.

 Philosophy of religion and ethics: Overlap and differences